Neutral Bay Family Law

 Ordinarily, the current values of parties’ entire superannuation entitlements are included in any Balance Sheet.
-This does not however prevent superannuation benefits or entitlements as at the commencement of a relationship or accrued after a separation, from being asked to be considered outside a Balance Sheet or excluded/quarantined.
+This does not, however, prevent superannuation benefits or entitlements as at the commencement of a relationship or accrued after separation, from being asked to be considered outside a Balance Sheet or excluded/quarantined.
 Each case will turn on its particular facts.
 Generally, parties may negotiate how their superannuation entitlements are considered and/or divided and the Court will likely accept any agreement the parties achieve in the event that it is part of an overall just and equitable resolution of their financial matter.

 Can I make a claim for ongoing financial support from my ex?